carolinebegg/daily-pennsylvanian-headline-scraper/README.md

+# HW 2 PART IV Updated Git Scraper: Sports Headlines

+In this project, I enhanced the existing web scraper to collect the most recent headlines for men's lacrosse, men's squash, men's soccer, and football from The Daily Pennsylvanian website.
+Unlike scraping the main headline from the front page, which relied on the "frontpage-link" class, I had to modify the scraper function to target specific sections and HTML structures for each sport.
+By examining the webpage's HTML, I identified the relevant <div> elements and classes that contained the desired headlines.
+Using BeautifulSoup, I navigated through the HTML tree to locate the <h3> elements with the "standard-link" class, which held the headline text.
+After extracting the headline, I used the strip() method to remove any leading or trailing whitespace.
+Finally, I integrated the modified scraper function into the existing script, ensuring that the scraped headlines were properly saved using the DailyEventMonitor class.

 # Basic Git Scraper Template

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).